k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/02_graphit_basic_editing.md

 ## Testing Graphit

-You can easily execute and test your Graphit file by using the top tollbar actions, as explained [here](05_invoking_graphit_files.md).
+You can easily execute and test your Graphit file by using the top toolbar actions, as explained [here](05_invoking_graphit_files.md).